 - Complicated: Car junking process is quite simple.
 Check who proposes the best offer, arrange a pick-up, and get paid in cash in Arkansas.

-When should you junk your car?
+When should you junk your car in Arkansas?

 There are several factors to consider regarding cars as junk in Arkansas.
 If fixing the car is worth more than the car, one considers making the car junk.
 Once, the fixing expenses of the car exceed the amount of the value of the car, one considers the car junk.
 If the car is damaged due to an accident or natural disaster, one considers the car junk.